 Tanzania is a safari paradise, home to the incredible Serengeti National Park and the unique Ngorongoro Crater.
-See it all with our range of camping and lodge safaris.
+Join our Tanzania trips to see for yourself!

 Tanzania is bursting with natural beauty and rare wildlife, with its national parks covering an astounding 42,000 km².
 Stop off at UNESCO-listed Serengeti National Park for a glimpse of the Big Five - lion, leopard, elephant, buffalo, and black rhino.
 Travel to the Ngorongoro Crater: a vast volcanic crater teeming with animals.
 See magnificent Mount Kilimanjaro.
 And unwind on the beaches of Zanzibar, an idyllic tropical Indian Ocean getaway.

 We have a number of different travel styles to Tanzania.
-From overland camping expeditions and small group lodge accommodated safaris to private safaris that cover many of the top spots in the country.
-Find the best one for you and say hello to a once-in-a-lifetime African experience.
+From overland camping expeditions and small group lodge accommodated safaris to private safaris that cover many of the top cultural and wildlife spots in the country.
+Find the best one for you and say hello to a once-in-a-lifetime Tanzania adventure.

-Our overland camping safaris in Tanzania take in all the country's main highlights, from the Serengeti to Zanzibar and the Ngorongoro Crater.
-You will also see the best of neighbouring countries in East Africa, and even down south: from Kenya, Botswana and Zimbabwe to South Africa.
-Travelling cross country in a rugged overland truck, you'll be escorted in Tanzania by a three-person crew comprising a tour leader, driver, and cook, and everyone will pitch in with cooking and setting up camp.
+Our escorted overland camping safaris in Tanzania take in all the country's main highlights, from the Serengeti to Zanzibar and the Ngorongoro Crater.
+You will also see the best of neighbouring countries in East Africa, and even down south: from Kenya, Botswana, Zambia and Zimbabwe to South Africa.
+Travelling cross country in a rugged overland truck, you'll be escorted in Tanzania by a two or three-person crew, and everyone will pitch in with cooking and setting up camp.
 You'll sleep in twin tents under the stars, surrounded by the sounds of the African bush.
-If you would like more information about our Tanzania camping holidays, don't hesitate to contact our team.
+Or you can upgrade, with an Accommodated version of some tours staying in simple chalet accommodation instead.
+If you would like more information about our Tanzania camping trips, don't hesitate to contact our team.

-If camping isn't quite right for your Tanzania holiday, then you may want to consider our lodge safaris.
+If camping isn't quite right for your Tanzania tour and you're after something a bit more luxury, then you may want to consider our lodge safaris.
 These small group tours stay in a range of comfortable lodges, permanent tented camps, and chalets, and the majority of your meals are included - no cooking for you on these trips!
 Our lodge safaris are fully escorted by a professional guide, with plenty of included game drives in the Serengeti, Ngorongoro Crater, and Tanzania's other game reserves.